Bouncing back from criticism

 If you aren’t failing at anything that’s a good thing, right?
 Not necessarily.
 If you aren’t failing, perhaps you’re guilty of coasting.
 Failure can signal a challenge.
 Yes, you may have failed but that can be rectified next time around with the lessons you’ve learnt.
 “You can never cross the ocean until you have the courage to lose sight of the shore”, as Christopher Columbus famously proclaimed.

 What’s the worst criticism you’ve ever received and what did you do to bounce back?
-Tweet us at @otbtweeter with a tale of how you used criticism in your favour.
+Tweet us at @otbtweeter with a tale of how you were able to learn from your failure.